 - Be provided in full for free (and outside any paywall or subscriber restrictions); or

-- The top three-five paragraphs may be republished followed by a link to the rest of the story at its original location on www.carolinapublicpress.org.
+- The top three-to-five paragraphs may be republished followed by a link to the rest of the story at its original location on www.carolinapublicpress.org.

 - Story content, facts, quotations and other data may not be significantly edited or reorganized without receiving prior and express permission.
 Permissible edits not requiring permission are: changing references to timing (for example: “today” to “yesterday”) and style edits to follow your publication’s style guidelines.
 We do not allow the altering of any direct quotes without express prior permission.